MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-microsoft-teams-with-office-365-powershell.md

 First, install the [Microsoft Teams module](https://www.powershellgallery.com/packages/MicrosoftTeams/).

-## Signing in to manage Teams with PowerShell with a user name and password
+## Sign in with a user name and password

 For the Office 365 Worldwide (+GCC) cloud: